tenancy/docs/docs/tenancy/1.x/affects-models.md

 **Purpose**

-The purpose of this package is to allow the modification of models provided by other packages
+The purpose of this package is to allow the modification of models provided by other packages.

 **Use Cases**